mkthewlis/typescript-basics/README.md

 - Tuples can be set by overriding TS ability to infer an array, eg. tuple = [number, string]

 - Enums allow you to define a set of named constants.
 This makes it easier to store more about a value by saving the number in the object, plus a name for it, eg enum Example { Three = 3, Four, Five } where Example.Five later also means the number 5.

+### Notes on function types

+- TS can infer what a function will return based on the types of the input parameters.
+However, this can be overridden by adding a different type that it should return, thereby throwing an error unless the function logic handles the conversion of types itself.

+- Functions that do not include a return statement are therefore 'void' types.
+This differs from 'undefined' function types, where they do have a return statement, but it usually just includes 'return;', thereby being undefined - this, however, is quite rare.